Obergefell v. Hodges: Texas

 After the ruling in Obergefell, six Texas counties initially refused to issue same-sex marriage licenses: Hood, Irion, Loving, Mills, Swisher, and Throckmorton.
 Swisher and Throckmorton Counties began issuing marriage licenses by August 2015, and Loving and Mills Counties followed suit by September 2015.
 After September 4, 2015, Irion County was the only county that refused to issue marriage licenses, with the county clerk citing grounds of personal religious beliefs.
-However, as a result of the November 2020 elections, there is a new office holder for the position of Irion County Clerk, the new county clerk has said she will issue same-sex couples marriage licenses.
+However, after the November 2020 elections, the newly elected Irion County Clerk said she would issue marriage licenses to same-sex couples.